dQw4w9WgXcQ/osrs-pathfinder/README.md

 Once a link path is found, BFS is used to find the exact tile path.
 BFS is much more efficient than running Dijkstra's on individual tiles.
 Additionally, A* was previously used, for which a heuristic is not possible without first finding a the link path.  (see below for details about why BFS was chosen over A*)

+There are additional multi-threading and caching considerations for which a two layer pathfinding algorithm is beneficial.

 In the image above, the link path is Start -> Dungeon#2 -> (some links at very high coordinates the game uses for the underground area) -> Ship#0 -> Door#2876  -> Ship(tooltip hidden) -> Finish.
 Links are represented by cyan lines.
 The tile path is represented by blue lines.

 ### Details